Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 Why niacin (vitamin B3) clears acne.

-The evidence tilts strongly towards topical niacin being excellent for acne, but we can’t just ignore the negative study either.
+The evidence mainly suggests that topical niacin is excellent for acne, but we can’t ignore the one negative study either.
 So what went wrong?

 The methods differed slightly, but more importantly, vitamin B3’s precise mechanisms are unknown.
 Topical niacin is known to have antioxidant powers, and suppress an enzyme called phosphodiesterase with links to psoriasis.
 Niacin inhibits at least two notorious pro-inflammatory chemicals: neutrophils, which fire out free radicals, and the allergy chemical histamine.
 There’s also one study where topical niacin improved oily skin in Japanese subjects.

-Therefore, it’s completely possible that B3 will make nary a dent in your acne in certain dietary and lifestyle circumstances.
+Therefore, it’s possible that vitamin B3 will make nary a dent in your acne in certain circumstances.
 If antioxidants are niacin’s biggest power, then your opportunities will be limited if you’re already using grapeseed oil or scoffing down plenty of fruits.
-The nature of niacin’s antioxidant properties is equally mysterious.

 Green tea – proven to reduce acne by up to 51% after 8 weeks

-If B3 succeeds by suppressing neutrophils, then your luck has run dry if other pro-inflammatory chemicals like TNF-a turns out to be responsible.
+If B3 succeeds by suppressing neutrophils, then your luck has run dry if other pro-inflammatory chemicals like TNF-a are behind your acne.
 The participants of the failed study may have experienced these exact scenarios.

 Vitamin B3 is riddled with unanswered questions, but it’s undeniably a promising topical treatment.

-UPDATE 2020: I’m happy to announce that B3’s main power has finally been pinpointed, after all this time.
+UPDATE 2020: B3’s main power has finally been pinpointed, after all this time.
 It’s improving oily skin, and you can read the full report here

 Proven to smooth out dark patches